AEW Dynamite preview: Three championship matches set for the Spring BreakThru themed Dynasty fallout show - Pro Wrestling Dot Net

 -Willow Nightingale vs. Kamille for the TBS Championship

-Powell’s POV: Dynamite will be live on Wednesday from Everett, Washington, at Angels of the Wind Arena.
-AEW will also be taping Thursday’s Collision, and we are seeking reports or basic results via dotnetjason@gmail.com.
+Powell’s POV: Dynamite will be live from Everett, Washington, at Angels of the Wind Arena.
+AEW will also be taping Thursday’s Collision tonight, and we are seeking reports or basic results via dotnetjason@gmail.com.
 Join Jake Barnett for his live review as Dynamite is simulcast Wednesdays on TBS and HBO Max at 7CT/8ET.
 Jake’s same-night audio reviews are available exclusively for Dot Net Members (including our Patreon subscribers).

 Be the first to comment